 In the past, cars were a status symbol, in the future the value will lie in getting from A to B in the best way possible.

 The old model of getting commuters and other travellers where they need to be is outdated and long overdue an overhaul.
 The inefficient mix of private cars and disparate modes of public transport is becoming increasingly unfit for purpose as policy makers and customers grapple with the dual impacts of urban overcrowding and climate change.
+It is time to consider mobility as a service.

 The United Nations estimates that by 2050 two-thirds of the world’s 10 billion people will live in towns and cities.
 Given that 90% of cars are, on average, parked around 90% of the time, and that currently about a third of urban traffic is made up of people looking for parking, this means that unless viable alternatives to private cars are developed and popularised, pressure on infrastructure will be even more strained than it is now.